Medical Assistant Career Overview

 Their administrative tasks will usually include the following: answer telephones, schedule appointments, order supplies, and greet patients.
 They also maintain patient charts and arrange for various laboratory services.
 Some Medical Assistants have accounting duties as well.
 Clinical tasks vary depending on the employer and the facility, but they may include recording medical histories and vital signs, readying patients for examination, and assisting physicians during examinations.

-Medical Assistants may prepare laboratory specimens and sterilize medical equipment.
+Medical Assistants do many tasks.
+MA’s may prepare laboratory specimens and sterilize medical equipment.
 Generally, they can also take electrocardiograms and remove sutures.
 However, Medical assistants should not be confused with physician assistants.
 Physician Assistants have the credentials to diagnose and treat patients under the direct supervision of a physician.